Millstone: Symbolism in the Bible

 Likewise, due to the exhausting physical labor associated with the earliest millstones, they were symbolic of hard work and accredited as a menial task given to the lowest form of a laborer.
-This isn’t the only symbolic meaning of millstones within the Bible; millstones were also used as a symbol of civilization, prosperity, and comfortable living.
+This is not the only symbolic meaning of millstones within the Bible; millstones were also used as a symbol of civilization, prosperity, and comfortable living.

-Other Symbolism
+Other symbolism

-Out of the bible, the Millstone can be seen as a symbol of transformation, death, and rebirth—due to the strenuous amount of work and effort that goes into utilizing a millstone to grind grain into flour.
+Out of the Bible, the millstone can be seen as a symbol of transformation, death, and rebirth.
+This is due to the strenuous amount of work and effort that goes into utilizing a millstone to grind grain into flour.
 Other symbolic meanings associated with millstones include fertility and abundance.
-In Korea, a practice existed in which the husband would utilize a millstone while the wife was in childbirth, hoping that she could share her pain.
-Both the bible and folklore, the millstone can be associated with punishment.
+In Korea, a practice existed in which the husband would use a millstone while his wife was in childbirth, hoping that he could share her pain.
+In both the Bible and folklore, the millstone can be associated with punishment.
 In some instances and stories, a millstone is used to harm an individual for their behavior.
-Examples of Millstones being used to punish individuals can be seen in “The Juniper Tree” and Judges 9:53, where one is used to kill Abimelech by tossing it on his head.
+Examples of millstones being used to punish individuals can be seen in "The Juniper Tree" and Judges 9:53, where one is used to kill Abimelech by tossing it on his head.